How to Use Arc Force in Welding

-2/8, What Is Hot Start In Welding And How Does It Prevent Sticking Electrodes?
+What Is Hot Start & How It Prevents Sticking Electrodes

 Welding machines often come equipped with a Hot Start feature, which is a valuable tool for welders.
 When striking the arc, there is a risk of the electrode sticking to the cold metal surface.
 However, the Hot Start feature overcomes this problem by delivering a momentary boost of current at the start of the weld.
 This surge of current heats up both the electrode and the cold plate, creating a molten pool that promotes smooth welding.
 Moreover, the increased current helps to break down any oxide or contaminants on the metal surface, ensuring a clean weld.